gitlabhq/omnibus-gitlab/doc/settings/database.md

 This `default_transaction_isolation` configuration is set in your `postgresql.conf` file.
 You will need to restart/reload the database once you changed the configuration.
-This configuration comes by default in the packaged PostgreSQL server included with GitLab Omnibus.
+This configuration comes by default in the packaged PostgreSQL server included with Omnibus GitLab.

 ## Application Settings for the Database